troupix/Titus-mantrailing/docs/mantrailing.md

 ### MantrailingForm.tsx

-This component provides a form for creating and editing mantrailing sessions.
+This component provides a form for creating and editing mantrailing trails.
 It includes fields for:
 - Selecting a dog.
 - Handler's name.
 - Trainer's name.